4 Spring Cleaning & Maintenance Tips for Your Shed and Garage

 > Choose to handle pesticide containers properly.
 After use, remember to store or dispose of the pesticide and its container properly.
 If you don’t know the proper way, read the instructions on the bottle.
 Improper storage or disposal may lead to health or safety issues.

 TIP: In addition to reading and following the label directions, consider these important tips when using pesticides.

 > Choose a pest-control company wisely.
 If DIY is not your thing, hiring a pest-control company is another option.
 Research companies and choose the one that’s best for you.
 Regardless of the company you choose, ask them to find and correct the source of the problem before applying pesticides.

 If a fully built shed cannot be delivered to your home due to space restrictions, no problem!
 On-site building options are available.

 It’s our mission at Dakota Storage Buildings to make high-quality buildings that exceed your expectations.
-Explore our storage buildings in person at our St. Cloud, Minnesota location, our Alexandria, Minnesota location, or any of our other South Dakota or Minnesota display locations.
+Explore our storage buildings in person at any of our other South Dakota or Minnesota display locations.

 Other helpful posts.